jenkinsci/drupal-developer-plugin/README.md

   * Port: `8000`
   * Host: `localhost`
   * Document root: `drupal` (or leave empty if the Drupal root is the workspace root)
- * Install Apache locally and make it point at the Drupal root (e.g. `/var/lib/jenkins/jobs/myproject/workspace/drupal`)
+ * Or install Apache locally and make it point at the Drupal root (e.g. `/var/lib/jenkins/jobs/myproject/workspace/drupal`)

 ##### 6. Configure Builds